h20190545/G547/Assignment3/README.md

 step 13: command to come outside of root  $ logout

+step 14: command to unmout $ sudo umount /media/pusb

-step 14: remove pendrive and again connect ,check its content ,you can clearly see new file test.txt in it along with already existing files
+step 15: remove pendrive and again connect ,check its content ,you can clearly see new file test.txt in it along with already existing files